-Applicants will be invited to a virtual Microsoft Teams meeting with the CLC Licensing Team.
-It is essential that all Beneficial Owners, Officers and Managers (BOOMs), managers, and key personnel attend.
-During this meeting, we will identify the necessary authorisations and licences required for each individual.
+Applicants are invited to attend a virtual Microsoft Teams meeting with the CLC Licensing Team.
+It is essential all Beneficial Owners, Officers and Managers (BOOMs), managers, and key personnel attend this meeting, as we will discuss the investment and governance elements of your application, and the associated authorisations and licences required for any key personnel.